quic/qbox/README.md

+[//]: # DONT EDIT THIS FILE

 [//]: # (SECTION 0)
-# Virtual Platform of ARM Cortex A53 for GreenSocs
+# Virtual Platform of ARM Cortex A53 and Hexagon for Qualcomm

 ## 1. Overview

-This release contains an example of a virtual platform based on an ARM Cortex A53 .
+This release contains an example of a virtual platform based on an ARM Cortex A53 and Hexagon DSP.
 ## 2. Requirements

 You can build this release natively on Ubuntu 18.04.